SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 when the string is printed by the ``println`` function.
 (String interpolation is covered in more detail in :doc:`Strings`.)

+..
+TODO: This mention of string interpolation should be removed.
+   It is only included here as a legacy from when enumerations were in Basic Types, and had not yet been introduced by the subsequent Strings chapter.

 Raw Values
 ~~~~~~~~~~

 The barcode example above shows how members of an enumeration can declare that they store
 associated values of different types.
 In addition to associated values,
-enumerations can also come pre-populated with default values (called *raw values*),
+enumeration members can also come pre-populated with default values (called *raw values*),
 which are all of the same type.

 Here's an example that stores raw ASCII values alongside named enumeration members: